-A key component of the Classification Inspection Program is conducting physical inspections of policyholders’ business operations to determine whether the classification code(s) and/or governing code identified on each insurance policy reflect their current operations.
+One key component of the Classification Inspection Program is conducting physical inspections of policyholders’ operations.
+The inspections help to determine whether the governing classification code or other classification code(s) identified on each insurance policy reflects the current business operations.

 The governing code, as defined in NCCI’s